-Dr. Chris Clover, ARBRI’s CAIP Chair for Hydroecology and Environmental Health, came to Athabasca University from the University of Canterbury in Christchurch, New Zealand.
+Dr. Chris Glover, ARBRI’s CAIP Chair for Hydroecology and Environmental Health, came to Athabasca University from the University of Canterbury in Christchurch, New Zealand.

 Dr. Kinshuk is the Associate Dean of the Faculty of Science and Technology, and Full Professor in the School of Computing and Information Systems at Athabasca University, Canada.
 He also holds the NSERC/iCORE/Xerox/Markin Industrial Research Chair for Adaptivity and Personalization in Informatics, funded by the federal and provincial governments of Canada and by industries.
 His research interests include learning technologies, mobile, ubiquitous and location aware learning systems, cognitive profiling and interactive technologies.
 Dr. Kinshuk is dedicated to advancing research on the innovative paradigms, architectures and implementations of online and distance learning systems for individualized and adaptive learning in increasingly global environments.

 Dr. Junye Wang joined Athabasca University as Campus Alberta Innovates Research Chair in Computational Sustainability.
 Dr. Wang holds a PhD from the East China University of Science and Technology, and has an impressive record of working in research areas of environmental and energy system modeling and simulations in the UK over the past 14 years.
 Since 2008, Dr. Wang has served as Principal Research Scientist at Rothamsted Research in the UK.
 This facility is an independent scientific research institute and the longest running agricultural research station in the world.